gnu-octave/symbolic/README.md

 How to install on Ubuntu
 -------------------------

-1. If Octave not installed yet, use 'sudo apt-get install octave'.
+1. If you've not installed Octave yet, use `sudo apt-get install octave`.
-2. Fetch the Debian package 'liboctave-dev' to get the mkoctfile command.
-Use 'sudo apt-get install liboctave-dev' in terminal.
+2. Fetch the Debian package liboctave-dev to get the mkoctfile command.
+Use `sudo apt-get install liboctave-dev` in terminal.
-3. If Python and SymPy not already installed, use 'sudo apt-get install python' && 'sudo apt-get install python-sympy'.
+3. If Python and SymPy not already installed, use `sudo apt-get install python` && `sudo apt-get install python-sympy`.
-4. In Octave promt, type 'pkg install -forge symbolic' followed by last two steps of above-menioned installation guide.
+4. In Octave prompt, type `pkg install -forge symbolic` followed by last two steps of above-menioned installation guide.

 How to Install on Windows
 -------------------------